Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: Obstruction Theory

-\item The composition $\phi_V \circ \omega_V$ vanishes identically. \item Let $R$ be the identity component of the stabilizer group of a closed point in $V$ with closed orbit.
+\item The composition $\phi_V \circ \omega_V$ vanishes identically; \item Let $R$ be the identity component of the stabilizer group of a closed point in $V$ with closed orbit.
 Let $V^R$ denote the fixed point locus of $R$.
-Then $\phi_V |_{V^R}$ composed with the projection $\fg^\vee(-D_V) \rightarrow \fr^\vee(-D_V)$ is zero, where $\fr$ is the Lie algebra of $R$. \end{enumerate} gives rise to data on $V$.
-We say that these data give a weak local model structure for $V$.
-We also say that $U$ is in weak standard form. \end{setup-def}
+Then $\phi_V |_{V^R}$ composed with the projection $\fg^\vee(-D_V) \rightarrow \fr^\vee(-D_V)$ is zero, where $\fr$ is the Lie algebra of $R$. \end{enumerate} We say that the data give a local model structure for $U$.
+Thinking of the quotient stack, we say that $[U/G]$ also has a local model structure and denote the data by $\Lambda_{[U/G]}$. \end{setup-def}